 The gut microbiome may be a modifiable risk for future brain performance.

-This is the first part of the study that focuses on a small number of participants.
+Our pilot study focuses on a small number of participants.
 It builds on the findings of other recent scientific studies, and will determine whether there is a difference in gut microbiome composition due to family history or inherited genetics.

-The live-in partners will serve as the control group.
+The participants' live-in partners (who don't have a family history of Alzheimer's disease) serve as a control group.

 The lead scientist of this study is Dr. Brent Zanke MD, PhD Molecular Genetics.